poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 ```

 Now let's talk about scripting the control flow in pure GDB.
 There are `if`
-statements, `else` statements (but no else ifs, if you want to `else if` you
+statements, `else` statements (but no else ifs, if you want an `else if` you
 need to nest two statements) and `while` statements.
 There are keywords for
 breaks and continues: `loop_break`, `loop_continue`.
 You can define a function
-with a `define` (well... to be honest in the documentation they are refered to
+with a `define` (well... in the documentation they are refered to
 as commands not functions).
 Inside of GDB's "functions" we can run any command
 that we can run normally in the repl.

 A syntastic sugar for something like:
 ```
 break *main+83
 commands